REU-SOS/contrasts/README.md

      - WRONG: Mind is a passive system that gathers its contents from its environment and, through the act of knowing, produces a copy of the order of reality
 - Rather, in the act of knowing, it is the human mind that actively gives meaning and order to that reality to which it is responding
       - We see, we react, then we know

+e.g. Explanation

+- [When explaining something, one size does not fit all](ftp://ftp.cs.indiana.edu/pub/leake/p-91-01.pdf).
+Explanations need to be tailored to the knowledge and goals of the audience.

 e.g. Kelly's personel construct theory: